 The fog rolled over the city as we drove past the famous Golden Gate bridge.
-After days of being in San Francisco, I finally had the chance to see this majestic structure.
-Grey overcast skies loomed behind it evoking thoughts of thriller films that involved giant dinosaurs, superheroes, and aliens.
-Come to think of it, most movies that had the Golden Gate bridge in it usually ended with the whole thing being destroyed.
-Directors must really hate the bridge.
-Cue dark and sinister background music. *Cough Godzilla Soundtrack Cough*
+After weeks of living in San Francisco, I finally had the chance to see this majestic structure.
+Grey overcast sky loomed behind it eliciting thoughts of thriller films with giant dinosaurs, superheroes, and aliens.

-Point Reyes is a cape located in Marin County sitting several miles northwest of San Francisco.
-I googled the place a few days back and was instantly smitten by the scenery of cliffs overlooking the Pacific ocean.
-Being a lazy ass, I did not finish reading the rest of its history and skipped to the images section.
-I'm a sucker for visuals.
+Point Reyes is a cape sitting several miles in Marin County, northwest of San Francisco.
+I googled it a few days ago and fell in love with the cliffs overlooking the Pacific Ocean.
+Being a lazy ass, I didn't finish reading the rest of its history and skipped to the images section.

 "Watch out for flooding in some parts of the road."
-I imagined the worst but we later found out flood meant an inch of puddle not your-car-will-be-swimming-in-water-and-you-have-to-float-around-holding-on-to-dear-life-until-someone-saves-you flood.
-Okay, I went overboard with that description but that was exactly what I had in mind.
+I imagined the worst but later found out flood meant an inch of puddle, not your-car-will-be-swimming-in-water-and-you-have-to-float-around-holding-on-to-dear-life-until-someone-saves-you flood like we have in my hometown.

-“Yes, you can find elephant seals on an overlooking deck and you might find elks here as well.”
+“You can find elephant seals on an overlooking deck, and maybe come across some elks.”
 She drew a circle on our map.
 That got me excited.
-Clearly, I’d been hoping to see animals in the wild.
+I was hoping to see animals in the wild.
 As someone who grew up watching National Geographic and Discovery channel, I've been dreaming about seeing animals in the wild.

 For lunch, we went to a restaurant called Saltwater.
-Imagine a quaint one-story restaurant with white walls and black window frames facing a serene lake.
-Everything we ordered was just melt-in-your-mouth perfect.
-From the fresh baked oysters, to the aragula salad, down to the mushroom and herbs pizza, literally everything we ate did not disappoint.
+Imagine a quaint restaurant situated near a lake.
+Everything we ordered was perfect—from the freshly baked oysters to the arugula salad, to the mushroom and herbs pizza.
+They did not disappoint.

-Jeremie went exploring outside as Robbie, Shai, and I bought some hot drinks to keep us warm.
-After we got our order, I told them I'd meet them at the car in a minute after I figured out where my husband went to.
-He loves exploring.
-One minute, he's there, the next he'd be several meters away climbing an abandoned pile of junk.
+Jeremie went exploring while Robbie, Shai, and I bought drinks to keep us warm.
+After we got our order, I told them I'd meet them in the car after I figured out where my husband was.
+He loves exploring!
+One minute, he's there, the next he's several meters away climbing an abandoned pile of junk.

-Sure enough, he was completely out of sight but I wasn't really worried because he always knew how to find his way back.
-Unlike yours truly who seems to have a broken internal compass and ends up getting lost for hours...even with a map on hand.
+As expected, he was nowhere to be found.
+I wasn't worried though because he always found his way back.
+Unlike a certain someone who seems to have a broken internal compass and ends up getting lost for hours, even with a map on hand.